Philosophy: Other major branches

 The philosophy of religion investigates the basic concepts, assumptions, and arguments associated with religion.
 It critically reflects on what religion is, how to define the divine, and whether one or more gods exist.
 It also includes the discussion of worldviews that reject religious doctrines.
-Further questions addressed by the philosophy of religion are: "How are we to interpret religious language, if not literally?"; "Is divine omniscience compatible with free will?"; and, "Are the great variety of world religions in some way compatible in spite of their apparently contradictory theological claims?"
+Further questions addressed by the philosophy of religion are: "How are we to interpret religious language, if not literally?"; "Is divine omniscience compatible with free will?"; and "Are the great variety of world religions in some way compatible in spite of their apparently contradictory theological claims?"
 It includes topics from nearly all branches of philosophy.
 It differs from theology since theological debates typically take place within one religious tradition, whereas debates in the philosophy of religion transcend any particular set of theological assumptions.

 The philosophy of science examines the fundamental concepts, assumptions, and problems associated with science.
 It reflects on what science is and how to distinguish it from pseudoscience.
 It investigates the methods employed by scientists, how their application can result in knowledge, and on what assumptions they are based.
 It also studies the purpose and implications of science.
-Some of its questions are "What counts as an adequate explanation?"; "Is a scientific law anything more than a description of a regularity?"; and "Can some special sciences be explained entirely in the terms of a more general science?"
+Some of its questions are "What counts as an adequate explanation?", "Is a scientific law anything more than a description of a regularity?", and "Can some special sciences be explained entirely in the terms of a more general science?"
 It is a vast field that is commonly divided into the philosophy of the natural sciences and the philosophy of the social sciences, with further subdivisions for each of the individual sciences under these headings.
 How these branches are related to one another is also a question in the philosophy of science.
 Many of its philosophical issues overlap with the fields of metaphysics or epistemology.

-Political philosophy is the philosophical inquiry into the fundamental principles and ideas governing political systems and societies.
+Political philosophy is a branch of philosophy that aims to seek knowledge about the essence of politics.
 It examines the basic concepts, assumptions, and arguments in the field of politics.
 It investigates the nature and purpose of government and compares its different forms.
 It further asks under what circumstances the use of political power is legitimate, rather than a form of simple violence.
 In this regard, it is concerned with the distribution of political power, social and material goods, and legal rights.
 Other topics are justice, liberty, equality, sovereignty, and nationalism.
 Political philosophy involves a general inquiry into normative matters and differs in this respect from political science, which aims to provide empirical descriptions of actually existing states.
 Political philosophy is often treated as a subfield of ethics.
-Influential schools of thought in political philosophy are liberalism, conservativism, socialism, and anarchism.
+Influential schools of thought in political philosophy are liberalism, conservatism, socialism, and anarchism.